-Following the update of the NPPF in 2021, the NPPG was also revised in August 2022, providing further guidance on how the Sequential Test should be applied.
+The NPPG was also revised in August 2022, providing further guidance on how the Sequential Test should be applied.
 In accordance with the updates to the NPPF and NPPG, it is evident that a greater emphasis is given to including an allowance for climate change when assessing the suitability of sites in terms of flood risk.